integratedmodelling/klab/docs/source/index.rst

 ....

 These pages document :term:`k.LAB`, an open source software stack built and maintained by the `Integrated Modelling Partnership <http://www.integratedmodelling.org>`_.
-It provides languages, tools and interfaces for end users, modelers and network administrators, to support all aspects of *integrated semantic modelling*, from building shared :ref:`worldviews <worldview>` connecting of interoperable domain ontologies and vocabularies to semantically describing, coding, and publishing interoperable data and models.
+It provides languages, tools and interfaces for end users, modelers and network administrators, to support all aspects of :ref:`integrated semantic modelling <primer>`, from building shared :ref:`worldviews <worldview>`, connecting interoperable domain ontologies and community-endorsed vocabularies, to semantically describing, coding, and publishing interoperable data and models.

 See :ref:`here <primer>` for a quick introduction to semantic modelling with k.LAB.
 Academic publications for information or citation are listed :doc:`here <references>`.